promisinghan/Multi-Blockchain-Wallet-in-Python/README.md

 ![successful funding transaction to 1st wallet](https://github.com/promisinghan/multi_blockchain_wallet_in_python/blob/main/screenshot/funding_btctest_transaction.png "Displaying the successful funding transaction to my 1st BTCTEST wallet")

 3. Send a transaction to another testnet address (either one of your own, or the faucet).

+I ran *python test_BTCTEST.py* on Gitbash after running *python wallet.py*, instead of using Python shell on Gitbash.
+After that, I went to the block explorer to watch transactions and then screenshotted them as below.

 ![transacting BTCTEST to 2nd wallet](https://github.com/promisinghan/multi_blockchain_wallet_in_python/blob/main/screenshot/transaction_to_2ndwallet_btctest.png "Sending BTCTEST from my 1st wallet to 2nd wallet")

 4. Screenshot the confirmation of the transaction like so:

 ![successful Bitcoin testnet transaction](https://github.com/promisinghan/multi_blockchain_wallet_in_python/blob/main/screenshot/transaction_to_2ndwallet_btctest_transaction.png "Successful BTCTEST transaction from my 1st wallet to 2nd wallet")